Aging & Health A to Z

 Nonsteroidal anti-inflammatory Drugs (NSAIDs)

-This class of medications, which should be considered only for short-term pain relief, includes non-prescription (aspirin, ibuprofen) or prescription drugs (naproxen, diclofenac).
-They may cause bleeding in the stomach and intestines, and have other serious side effects (such as kidney damage,cardiac risk) that can limit their usefulness in many older patients.
+This class of medications includes non-prescription (such as aspirin, ibuprofen, naproxen) or prescription drugs (such as diclofenac).
+They may cause bleeding in the stomach and intestines, and have other serious side effects (such as kidney damage or cardiac risk) that can limit their usefulness in many older patients.
 Women over the age of 85 are at particularly high risk of bleeding.
+The U.S. Food and Drug Administration (FDA) especially cautions against combining ibuprofen and aspirin.

 - Sedation, fatigue, sleepiness